 There are seven kinds of activity pages.
-Descriptions of each can be found on pages 32-35.
+Descriptions follow.
 Directions at the top of each activity sheet should be read aloud to the student, and positive feedback should be provided after the student completes the activity.

 CIRCLE THE WORD

 Purpose: To provide practice in visually discriminating the target word from two other distractor words.